andrius-siup/recipe-book/README.md

 ### Single Recipe Page
 The Single Recipe Page will implement chat function, the users can be left reviews about recipe or asked some questions to recipe owner.

+### Login Page
+The Login page, will implement forgot password function, that the user can reset his password and create a new one.

 ### Register Page
 The register page left to implement will add more input lines in form for new users like add email, phone number, for security reason.
 Also will be added reCAPTCHA.